vipul2802/o365hq.com/content/services/New Employee Onboarding with Approvals and Notifications.md

-We will develop a solution that will greatly simplify the process of onboarding new employees in your organization and delegate that process to authorized users without giving them Office 365 global administrator rights.
+We will develop a solution that will greatly simplify the process of onboarding new employees in your organization and delegate that process to authorized users without giving them Microsoft 365 global administrator rights.

 A sample scenario: